Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 }
 ```

-7\. **[Mandatory]** In highly concurrent scenarios, performance of `Lock` should be considered in synchronous calls.
+7\. **[Mandatory]** In highly concurrent scenarios, the performance of `Lock` should be considered in synchronous calls.
 A block lock is better than a method lock.
 An object lock is better than a class lock.

 8\. **[Mandatory]** When adding locks to multiple resources, tables in the database and objects at the same time, locking sequence should be kept consistent to avoid deadlock.
 > <font color="#977C00">Note: </font> If thread 1 does update after adding lock to table A, B, C accordingly, the lock sequence of thread 2 should also be A, B, C, otherwise deadlock might happen.

 9\. **[Mandatory]** When getting a lock by blocking methods, such as waiting in the blocking queue, lock() implemented from Lock must be put outside the try block.
-Besides, make sure no method between the lock() and try block in case that the lock won't be released in the finally block.
+Besides, make sure no method between the lock() and try block in case the lock won't be released in the *finally* block.
-> <font color="#977C00">Note 1: </font>If there are some exceptions thrown between lock() and try block, it won't be able to release the lock, causing that the other threads cannot get the lock.
+> <font color="#977C00">Note 1: </font>If there are some exceptions thrown between lock() and try block, it won't be able to release the lock, causing the other threads cannot get the lock.
 > <font color="#977C00">Note 2: </font>If lock() fails to run successfully between try block and lock(), it is possible that unlock() won't work.
 Then AQS(AbstractQueuedSynchronizer) method will be called (depends on the implementation of the class) and IllegalMonitorStateException will be thrown.
 > <font color="#977C00">Note 3: </font>It is possible that when implementing the lock() method in Lock object, it would throw unchecked Exception, resulting in the same outcome as Note 2.

 10\. **[Mandatory]** A lock needs to be used to avoid update failure when modifying one record concurrently.
-Add lock either in application layer, in cache, or add optimistic lock in the database by using version as update stamp.
+Add lock either in the application layer, in the cache, or add an optimistic lock in the database by using version as an update stamp.
- > <font color="#977C00">Note: </font>If access confliction probability is less than 20%, recommend to use optimistic lock, otherwise use pessimistic lock.
-Retry number of optimistic lock should be no less than 3.
+ > <font color="#977C00">Note: </font>If access confliction probability is less than 20%, recommended to use optimistic lock, otherwise use pessimistic lock.
+The retry number of optimistic lock should be no less than 3.

 11\. **[Mandatory]** Run multiple `TimeTask` by using `ScheduledExecutorService` rather than `Timer` because `Timer` will kill all running threads in case of failing to catch exceptions.

 12\. **[Recommended]** When using `CountDownLatch` to convert asynchronous operations to synchronous ones, each thread must call `countdown` method before quitting.
-Make sure to catch any exception during thread running, to let `countdown` method be  executed.
+Make sure to catch any exceptions during the thread running, to let `countdown` method be executed.
 If main thread cannot reach `await` method, program will return until timeout.
-> <font color="#977C00">Note: </font>Be careful, exception thrown by sub-thread cannot be caught by main thread.
+> <font color="#977C00">Note: </font>Be careful, exception thrown by a sub-thread cannot be caught by the main thread.

-13\. **[Recommended]** Avoid using `Random` instance by multiple threads.
+13\. **[Recommended]** Avoid using `Random` instances by multiple threads.
 Although it is safe to share this instance, competition on the same seed will damage performance.
 > <font color="#977C00">Note: </font>`Random` instance includes instances of `java.util.Random` and `Math.random()`.
 > <font color="#019858">Positive example: </font>After JDK7, API `ThreadLocalRandom` can be used directly.
 But before JDK7, instance needs to be created in each thread.